KWDB/docs/en/sql-reference/ddl/ts-db/ts-label.md

 ### Privileges

-The user must have been granted the `SELECT` privilege on the specified table(s).
+The user must be a member of the `admin` role or have been granted the `SELECT` privilege on the specified table(s).
+By default, the `root` user belongs to the `admin` role.

 ### Syntax